Brawl fallout: M’s place Luis Torrens on IL; await suspensions

 Winker was still angry Monday.
 Asked if the brawl was a bad look for baseball, Winker responded, “I think it’s a bad look on Phil Nevin and could have been handled differently.”

 Winker said his anger stemmed from Rodriguez — the Mariners young 21-year-old center fielder — being the initial target, and Wantz not being immediately ejected.
-He also pinned the ensuing fracas on chirping from the Angels dugout by Nevin and injured third baseman Anthony Rendon.
+He also pinned the ensuing fracas on chirping from the Angels dugout by Nevin and Rendon.

 Winker acknowledged he’ll face a significant suspension.